Probing post-measurement entanglement without post-selection: Discussion and outlook

+When applying these ideas to data obtained in current quantum simulators, it is important to account for the presence of noise.
 Significant statistical errors arise when $\rho^C_m$ has small eigenvalues [see for example the behavior at large $p$ in the inset of Fig.~\ref{fig:var}].
 Very recently, Ref.~\cite{vermersch2023enhanced} has shown that the idea of common random numbers can be generalized to shadow estimation; this procedure reduces statistical errors provided one has access to a classical estimate for the shadow, which can itself be estimated from a classical estimate for the density matrix.
 In our case, the scheme corresponds to averaging the difference between $S^{SC}_r$ and $-\text{Tr}[\rho^{SC}_r \log \rho^C_{m_r}]$ over runs of the experiment, where $\rho^{SC}_r$ is a `shadow’ that is constructed from a classically-simulated experiment in which one applies $U_r$ to $\rho^C_{m_r}$ and measures in the computational basis (to be contrasted with $\rho^S_r$, which is constructed from $U_r$ and $\rho_{m_r}$).
 The basic principle is that, while the above difference certainly converges to $\mathbbm{E}_m[S^{QC}_m]-\mathbbm{E}_m[S^{CC}_m]$, the errors in the two contributions are correlated and partially cancel one another.

-A natural next step would be to generalize the ideas in this work to probes of mixed-state entanglement (aside from the conditional entropy).
-A prominent diagnostic for mixed-state entanglement is the logarithmic negativity \cite{plenio2005logarithmic}, although a useful alternative if one only has access to integers powers of the partially-transposed density matrix is the condition proposed in Ref.~\cite{elben2020mixed}.
-It is clear that, when there is a post-selection problem, these moments can be generalized to quantum-classical cross-correlations, although an open question is whether cross-correlations can be used to construct bounds on these moments.

 It is important to note that in current quantum simulation platforms it is often simpler to make all measurements simultaneously and destructively \cite{monroe2021programmable,browaeys2020many,kjaergaard2020superconducting}.
 We must then ask which measurement-induced collective phenomena are observable given this constraint.
 Remarkably, even in such an experiment, our scheme allows one to probe the effect that measuring one subsystem has on the entanglement entropy of another subsystem, as in Refs.~\cite{bao2022finite,lin2022probing}.
 Moreover, given existing data from experiments involving randomized measurements \cite{brydges2019probing,joshi2020quantum,zhu2022cross}, through purely classical post-processing we can already study ensembles of post-measurement states.